SimmonsBI/bmotif/README.md

 Within these motifs there are 148 unique node positions and 106 unique link positions.
 All motifs, node positions and link positions considered by `bmotif` are shown in the Figure below.
-This is the ‘dictionary’ used my bmotif: the canonical reference for all motif, node position and link position IDs used by the package and returned by the functions.
+This is the ‘dictionary’ used by bmotif: the canonical reference for all motif, node position and link position IDs used by the package and returned by the functions.

 ![Motif dictionary](./man/figures/dictionary.png?raw=true